puppetlabs/puppetlabs-helm/README.md

 ##### `tiller_tls_cert`

-Path to TLS certificate file to install with Tiller
+Path to the TLS certificate file to install with tiller.

 Default: `undef`

 ##### `tiller_tls_key`

-Path to TLS key file to install with Tiller
+Path to the TLS key file to install with tiller.

 Default: `undef`

 ##### `tiller_tls_verify`

-Install Tiller with TLS enabled and to verify remote certificates
+Specifies whether to install tiller with TLS enabled and to verify remote certificates.

 Values: `'true','false'`